The complete guide to copyrighting a book for Australian self-published authors looking to protect their intellectual property!

 - 70 years after the author’s death for literary, dramatic, artistic, and musical works.
 This means that their works will be protected for the author’s entire life and 70 years after their death.

 - 70 years from the date of publication of any films and sound recordings that have been made public.
-This means that for 70 years after they have been made public, producers and creators will benefit from their creation.
+This means that, for 70 years after they are made public, producers and creators will benefit from their creations.

 - 50 years from the date of broadcast for both radio and television broadcasts.
 While shorter than other copyright protections, this still gives broadcasters 50 years to manage and benefit from their content.